cefriel/chimera/chimera-example/README.md

 - ./src/main/resources/routes/camel-context-monitor.xml:/home/routes/camel-context.xml
 ```

 The endpoint is available at `http://localhost:8888/chimera-demo/metrics` and can be easily configured with Prometheus for scraping.
 The endpoint exposes default metrics on the JVM and on Camel Routes and Messages.
-Moreover, the pipeline it's configured to expose also custom metrics: number of lift/roundtrip conversions executed (`counter`), lift/roundtrip conversion timer (`timer`), metrics on the `seda` queues enabled for the different endpoints (`summary`).
+Moreover, the pipeline it's configured to expose also custom metrics: number of lift/roundtrip conversions executed (num_executions `counter`), lift/roundtrip conversion timer (processing_time `timer`), metrics on the `seda` queues enabled for the different endpoints (seda_queue_size `summary`).
+Each metric is tagged using a different `routeId` for the lift and roundtrip conversion endpoints.

 The Micrometer registry configuration can be modified in class `MicrometerConfig`.
 The class `SedaMetricsProcessor` showcases how to define a custom Camel Processor and it is used in the pipeline to feed the related custom metrics.